How to Convert Your Best Customers into Brand Loyalists

 The value of repeat customers

-With 65% of revenue coming from repeat purchases in most companies, businesses can’t afford to overlook brand loyalty.
-Many of them do, however, funnelling resources into attracting new customers when it’s cheaper to market products and services to those who’ve bought from you in the past.
-Retained customers are also well placed to promote your business to their friends and family too, helping to service the other funnel at the same time.
+With 65% of revenue coming from repeat purchases in most companies, businesses can't afford to overlook brand loyalty.
+Many of them do, however, funneling resources into attracting potential customers when it's cheaper to market products and services to those who've bought from you in the past.
+Retained consumers are also well placed to promote your business to their friends and family too, helping to service the other funnel at the same time.

 How to create brand loyalists

-There’s no quick fix to creating a brand loyalist, as this sort of relationship must be nurtured over time.
-It’s the summation of multiple elements that when properly deployed over time add up to more than their independent parts.
-Putting together a customer retention strategy should help ensure none of these crucial steps are overlooked, converting your best customers into advocates for your brand.
+There's no quick fix to creating a brand loyalist, as customer relationships like this must be nurtured over time.
+It's the summation of multiple elements that when properly deployed over time add up to more than their independent parts.
+Putting together a customer retention strategy should help ensure none of these crucial steps are overlooked, converting your best consumers into advocates for your brand.

 Here are some of the techniques you can use to focus on loyalty within your existing customer base: